fiftydinar/gidro-os/README.md

   systemctl reboot
   ```

-- If you followed Secure Boot instructions, you will be prompted with blue MOK screen, which is used for enrolling security keys.
+- You will be prompted with blue MOK screen, which is used for enrolling security keys.
   Choose "Enroll key" & type `ublue-os` as a password (type minus on a keyboard as - sign if you get errors).
 Continue boot afterwards.

 - Then rebase to the signed image, like so: